Table Of Contents:

 But lets be honest, you don't have 3 people checking each of those inboxes, so why not have them all come to the same place?
 That's what email aliasing is for.

 Start by making a mailbox.
-Fill out your username, password, and display name.
+Fill out your username and password.

 Once you are done, click "Create a New Mailbox" and you are done!
-Any mail sent to the addresses in the alias box, are now received in the main account you setup in the beginning!
+Any mail sent to the address(es) you added as an alias will now be received in the main account you set up at the beginning!

 When setting up an account, you have the option of setting up a vacation message or auto-responder.
 These are useful tools for when you will be out of town, but do not want your fans to just think you are ignoring their emails.
 Providing a simple message stating that you are out of town and will reply to their message when you get back can save a lot of frustration.

-When setting up a new account, after inputting all of the email credentials as shown below, click the "Advanced Mailbox Options" link, as indicated with the Red Arrow.
+When setting up a new account, after inputting all of the email credentials as shown below, click "Edit/Setup Auto-response Messages" to expand the advanced auto-response options.

 Start by checking the box labled "Set Auto-Responder", as indicated by the red arrow.